The Glow of Axion Quark Nugget Dark Matter: (IV) CMB Spectral and Anisotropy Signatures: Discussion and Conclusion

-The same allowed window also appears in our previous studies (with dramatically different scales and environment) such as the primordial Lithium Puzzle \cite{Flambaum:2018ohm} or solar corona heating puzzle \cite{Raza:2018gpb} when the AQN-induced processes could be responsible for the resolution of the corresponding long standing problems.
-We consider this feature as a highly nontrivial element of the AQN construction supporting the self-consistency of the entire approach when applications of the AQN model to very different problems with dramatically different scales nevertheless lead to one and the same allowed window $m_{\rm AQN}\in (10, 100)$ g.
+The same allowed window also appears in our previous studies (with dramatically different scales and environments), such as the primordial Lithium Puzzle \cite{Flambaum:2018ohm} or solar corona heating puzzle \cite{Raza:2018gpb}, when the AQN-induced processes could be responsible for the resolution of the corresponding long-standing problems.
+We consider this feature as a highly nontrivial element of the AQN construction supporting the self-consistency of the entire approach when applications of the AQN model to very different problems with dramatically different scales nevertheless lead to the same allowed window $m_{\rm AQN}\in (10, 100)$ g.
 These results emphasize that the AQN model provides a consistent and observationally viable extension to the standard cosmological framework, with distinct and testable features accessible through future high-precision CMB experiments.